Sugarbeet is more SUPER than I realised!

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

 It has been known for a very long time that oats and horses just seem to get along well.
-Of all of the cereal grains we can feed to horses, oats is the only grain that can be fed safely without being cooked.
+Of all of the cereal grains we can feed to horses, oats are the only grain that can be fed safely without being cooked.
 Why?
-Horses are able to digest a large portion of the starch that oats contains in their small intestine.
+Horses are able to digest a large portion of the starch that oats contain in their small intestine.
 Which means only small amounts of starch will be deposited into the hindgut.

 Oats vs Other Grains